KTH/diva-invenio-data-exchanger/README.md

 make
 ```
 ### install
- installs the Python dependencies specified in the requirements.txt file
+Installs the Python dependencies specified in the requirements.txt file
 ```bash
 make install
 ```